 - Obstruction to breathing by enlarged tonsils and adenoids may cause snoring and disturbed sleep patterns.

-- Bacterial infections of the tonsils and adenoids are treated with appropriate antibiotics.
-Viral infections are not.
+- Bacterial infections of the tonsils and adenoids are treated with antibiotics, viral infections are not.

 - Tonsillitis and adenoid infections are diagnosed with a history and physical exam.
-A rapid strep test may be ordered in cases of tonsillitis suspected to be bacterial.
+A throat culture and rapid strep test may be ordered in cases of tonsillitis suspected to be bacterial.

-- Tonsillectomy and adenoidectomy are indicated as follows: (1) in persons with repeated or persistent infections; (2) when serious complications of infection occur; and (3) when enlargement of the tonsils and adenoids causes breathing, swallowing, or dental problems.
+- Tonsillectomy and adenoidectomy may be indicated: (1) in persons with repeated or persistent infections; (2) when serious complications of infection occur; and (3) when enlargement of the tonsils and adenoids causes breathing, swallowing, or dental problems.